 Less than a year after that rough beginning in Germany, Llanez is reaping the rewards of being able to persevere.
-He is currently in the U.S. Men’s National Team’s January camp, having earned a look after a dazzling first half-season with Wolfsburg’s U-19 team that saw him register 10 goals and three assists in 11 matches.
+He earned a call-up to the U.S. Men’s National Team’s January camp, and his first USMNT cap, after having dazzled during the first half-season with Wolfsburg’s U-19 team, a stint that saw him register 10 goals and three assists in 11 matches.

 Llanez, who turned 18 last April, was unable to officially register with Wolfsburg until last summer, meaning he spent his first months in Germany ineligible to play, a period that tested his patience and shook his confidence.

 “When I was there just training, I felt like I wasn’t good enough and I wasn’t playing, but once preseason started I just felt like this is for me,” Llanez said.
 “When I first got there in Germany it was really hard.
 I was just thinking about going home like the next day, like ‘What am I doing?
 Is this even for me?
 But (Wolfsburg’s American U-19 defender) Michael Edwards has helped me a lot as well.
 We’ve been there for almost a year now, and ever since then I feel like he has helped me become a better person, and I feel like I have helped him become a better person as well.”

 Llanez credits his experience at last summer’s Under-20 World Cup with giving him the confidence boost he needed to return to Wolfsburg ready to make an impact.